terraform-aws-modules/terraform-aws-eventbridge/README.md

-  create_archives         = false  # to control creation of EventBridge Archives create_permissions      = false  # to control creation of EventBridge Permissions create_role             = false  # to control creation of the IAM role and policies required for EventBridge create_connections      = false  # to control creation of EventBridge Connection resources create_api_destinations = false  # to control creation of EventBridge Destination resources create_schedule_groups  = false  # to control creation of EventBridge Schedule Group resources
+  create_archives         = false  # to control creation of EventBridge Archives create_permissions      = false  # to control creation of EventBridge Permissions create_role             = false  # to control creation of the IAM role and policies required for EventBridge create_pipe_role_only   = false  # to control creation of the IAM role and policies required for EventBridge Pipes only create_connections      = false  # to control creation of EventBridge Connection resources create_api_destinations = false  # to control creation of EventBridge Destination resources create_schedule_groups  = false  # to control creation of EventBridge Schedule Group resources